 STEAM, Game Design, Coding – sometimes it’s hard to know where to being.
 This is where the Microsoft Dream Space team come in.
-The Dream Space team will be in Monaghan Education Centre for this two-day EPV course which will introduce you to the STEAM approach taken across all of their educational programs and their alignment to the Irish primary school curriculum.
+Join the Dream Space team (One Microsoft Place, Leopardstown, Dublin) for this two-day EPV course which will introduce you to the STEAM approach taken across all of their educational programs and their alignment to the Irish primary school curriculum.

 Across the two days, participants will learn about the elements of game design, storyboards, digital art and coding retro Arcade games with Make Code Arcade (no previous experience needed).
 By the end of the two days, participants will be ready to STEAM Ahead with Game Design and with confidence in how they can deliver a module in game design in the new academic year (to upper primary school age groups), whilst overlapping with some curriculum areas as they do.

 All our courses require broadband Internet access and participants need to be familiar with using the internet, downloading and installing software.

 This course is designed to help teachers explore how they can use technology to create inquiry and project-based activities that can be used across the primary curriculum.

 Participants will engage in hands-on activities using a range of digital tools and explore ways they can change their own practice to better support STEM learning.

 Participants will understand how to apply the SSE guidelines and the Digital Learning Framework to their own teaching and understand how developing their own ICT practice can have an impact at school level.

 Participants will understand what is meant by STEM at primary level and be familiar with the STEM Policy Statement